 Which plans do your existing or preferred doctors accept?

-Sharp HealthCare accepts almost all health insurance plans.
-Please confirm your coverage with your insurance provider to verify that you can receive care from a Sharp-affiliated doctor.
+Sharp HealthCare accepts almost all health insurance plans, including Sharp Health Plan.
+Please confirm your coverage with your insurance provider to verify that you can receive care from your selected or preferred Sharp-affiliated doctor.

 What are the differences in costs?